 After serving in Kuantan, Maniam came to serve in the Bagan Serai community in the state of Perak in 1965.
 Mr. Tony Fernandez and his wife Betty had moved from Malacca to this community in late 1963.
 While Tony moved in the higher echelon as Assistant Superintendent of Police in the Krian District, and Betty as a teacher moved in the middle-income society, they still needed some field worker to take the Cause to the grassroots.
 Maniam fitted that role very well and at the same time teamed up very well with them.
 It was while here that Maniam brought several people into the Faith.
 Two of the gems were Mr. Thinathayallam Ponnusamy and Mr. Munusamy Nathamuni.
 These two were studying in the school where Betty taught.
 Thinathayallam had accepted the Faith through Maniam in the home of Tony Fernandez on 25 December 1965.
 Munusamy had heard of the Faith through Betty in 1963, but it was Thinathayallam who took Munusamy to the same house where he signed up in the dining hall in 1966.
 Betty gave Munusamy a prayer book and a copy of the famous Bahá’u’lláh and the New Era book by John Esslemont.
 Thinathayallam and Munusamy later rose to serve the Cause with distinction.

-Some believers in Bagan Serai community with a visiting American believer seated in the centre, 1966.
-Standing at extreme left is Maniam, and N. Munusamy stands fourth from left.
+Some believers in the Bagan Serai community with a visiting American believer seated in the center, 1966.
+Standing at extreme left is Maniam, and N. Munusamy stands fourth from left